sthiede/Comparative_Genomics/day2_afternoon/README.md

 ```
 > Question: Experiment with the –m parameter, which controls different output formats that BLAST can produce.

-> Question: Determine which Enterococcus genomes contain vancomycin resistance genes.
-To do this you will need to: i) create a protein BLAST database for ardb_van.pfasta, ii) concetenate the genomes sequences in the .fasta files and iii) use blastx to BLAST nucleotide genomes against a protein database

 >iv.
 Repeat steps i-iii for a different resistance gene class
 Use nano to change fasta_file_keys to contain phrase you’d like to search for (e.g. acetyltransferase, carbapenemase)
 Run filter_fasta_file.pl to extract genes annotated with your resistance of interest (ROI) from the full ARDB fasta file